| Note: Large images and

 help monitor urine output and is especially important if rhabdomyolysis

+is suspected.
 Diagnostic testing to consider

 includes: ECG, CBC, urinalysis, CPK, CPK-MB, electrolytes, BUN,